habib-chawki/issue-tracker-front/README.md

 As a user, I can move issues between columns by dragging them, which changes their status.

+### Add:

+As a user, I can add new columns to the scrum board.

 ### Update:

 As a user, I can update a column's title.